 Gender differences: male vs female

-- Size: In some cases, females can be slightly larger and more robust than males, but this difference may not always be significant.
+One guideline for identifying male and female red eye tetras is their size.
+Females are often slightly larger and more robust than males, though this difference may not always be significant.

-- Coloration: During the breeding season, male may exhibit more intense coloration, particularly around their fins and body.
-They might appear brighter and more vibrant than females.
+Coloration is another distinguishing factor, especially during the breeding season.
+Males tend to exhibit more intense coloration, particularly around their fins and body, appearing brighter and more vibrant than females.

-- Body Shape: Males might have a slightly more streamlined and elongated body compared to females.
-Females might appear slightly plumper, especially when carrying eggs.
+Body shape also plays a role in differentiation.
+Males may have a slightly more streamlined and elongated body compared to females, who often appear plumper, especially when carrying eggs.

-- Fins: In some cases, males might have slightly more extended or pronounced dorsal and anal fins compared to females.
+Fins can provide another clue, as males might have slightly more extended or pronounced dorsal and anal fins.
 However, this distinction can be subtle and not always reliable for identification.

 Breeding